 Project outputs include:

-- The Revival of Liveness, in Media Culture & Society - The proliferation of two screen or connected viewing on multiple devices (smartphones/ iPhones, laptops, tablets/iPads) simultaneously is reshaping the ways that TV broadcasters produce, schedule and deliver programmes and content.
-This article examines how the notions of liveness and live TV are being reshaped within this context.
+- The revival of live TV: liveness in a multiplatform context.
+Media, Culture & Society 38(3).
+London: Sage, pp. 381–399 - this article examines how the notions of liveness and live TV are being reshaped within this context.
 Focusing on the BBC and Channel 4, the article explores how and why these two British Public Service Broadcasters (PSBs) are reinventing and promoting liveness and in particular live media events across platforms and devices.
 This article is also available as a preprint.
+This paper was also presented at the New Directions in Film & TV conference in Bristol in April 2015.